 The politics of power are perplexing.
-I guess rich guys stick together to maintain ownership of the game-of-life, which apparently is not so much a game of skill, but of luck.
+I guess rich guys stick together to maintain ownership of the game-of-life, which apparently is not so much a game of skill, but of luck and power.
 But how to get my head around that concept!
 The English word hap, from which we get happy and happen, is an old word for luck.
 Am I lucky to be born a human rather than born a crow?
 Dunno.
 Well, crows can’t read, so maybe I am lucky.
 But maybe crows don’t need to read.
 They love to crow, to fly, to be.
 To be happy.
 That seems plenty fortunate, another word for luck.

 Without being force-fed, I had started reading the Bible on my own at age seven, as I liked the wisdom I found in the Psalms, which invited me to think.
 (Mum was a good example, as she quietly read her Bible each morning, living those gleanings before us, daily.)

 Further along in the text, I eventually got to where St. Paul tells us to give thanks, no matter what comes.
 Feeling unlucky?
 Thank-you, Lord.
 Feeling giddy about good fortune?
 Thanks again.
 My take?
-I guess that luck, good or bad, is intended to be instructive, as in: “be careful what you wish for, because if God wants to punish you, he’ll let you have what you wanted” (MEMO: thou shalt not covet).
+I guess that luck, good or bad, is intended to be instructive, as in: “be careful what you wish for, because if God wants to punish you, he’ll let you have what you wished for” (MEMO: thou shalt not covet).

 But rather than charging God with being mean or indifferent, I prefer to think that my want-er earns its own punishment – “bad luck” is then often blamed.
-(Was Job, and family, unlucky?
+(Was Job-and-family, unlucky?
 Hmm.)
 But God is innocent, and kind – A Good Teacher.
 And contrary to what you’ve heard at church, humankind is innocent, too.
 God knows this, but we don’t.
 At least, not yet.
 Yes, original innocence is the lesson of that story about the garden, the tempter (the whisperer), the woman, and the apple.
 Hey, there is no apple in that story.
 Read it.
 No apple!
 I promise.
 Perhaps the point of that story is, that in order to detect a counterfeit, it is necessary to be deeply familiar with the original.

 That ersatz “apple” is actually a red flag, saying “beware the fruit of the tree of the knowledge of good AND evil [emphasis added by me; see v.16,17].
 And I don’t care what your pastor or priest told you about “original sin” — s/he also learned about the flipside of that charge at divinity school or seminary, called monism or nonduality, and was pledged never to reveal it, at risk of causing a church fight, which would then cost them their jobs.
 Yes, heresy has gotten many people fired, or even burned at the stake.
 But the fact is the garden story is an allegory, a parable, not a literal history!
 It’s there to invite us to think.
 (Ask any rabbi; or enjoy Stephen Greenblatt’s book about Adam and Eve.)

 So, what is heresy?
 Hey, Jesus was a heretic in the eyes of many of his nation’s congregation, challenging the interpretation of the teachings and practices of a majority of the holy men alive among his tribal fellow-worshipers.
 But look where it got him! — So count the cost before following him as a fellow heretic.
-Dare to think for yourself! ¿Got courage?
+Yes, dare to think for yourself! ¿Got courage?

 “Literalism” is presently the “third rail” of religion.
 It should recede as we reawaken.
 Literalism – “fundamentalism” – a refusal to do our own thinking, is the great red dragon which will “huff and puff and blow your house down” – if you let it.
 So, have the spiritual curiosity to read with hunger, with gusto.
 (I have esteemed the words of His mouth more than my necessary food.)
-And then pray that your appetite be relocated from your belly or your flesh, to your heart.
+And then pray that your appetite be relocated from your belly (your flesh), to your heart.
 Our invitation is to read between the lines of scripture, rather than getting ensnared by the words.
 We can invite the holy spirit to be our translator, our Teacher.
 All of us long for a mentor. ¿Got appetite?